MomsFriendlyDevCo/Doop/units/router/README.md

 $router.setQuery(key, [val])
 ----------------------------
-Set the query portion of the URL and trigger a renaviate operation.
+Return the current URL with the rewritten query portion of the URL.

 This parameter takes two parameters.
 If both are specified the key specified will be simply set in `$router.query`.
 If the second parameter is omitted the key is removed.
 If no parameters are passed the query is blanked.